bakerj417/compare-object-path/README.md

 ### passedConfig (optional)
 This is the config passed by the user to overwrite the default config.
-This is the four param to shouldUpdate can be passed and it has 2 options available
+This is the four param to compareObjectPath can be passed and it has 2 options available

 ```javascript
 {